Chemichemi Health Services

 Newborns 0 – 2 mm/h

 The ESR test is a simple, inexpensive blood test that helps detect and monitor inflammation.
-While useful, it is not diagnostic on its own—results must be interpreted alongside other tests and your clinical history.
+ESR is not a diagnostic test on its own, results must be interpreted alongside other tests and your clinical history.

 Hepatitis